HarshdeepKahlon/hiring2020/README.md

-# 2020 Internship Status - COVID-19
+# 2020 Internship Status - COVID - 19
 This document will be updated regularly as new information becomes available <br/> <br/>
 You can also follow us on Twitter for updates -  [@hiring2020](https://twitter.com/hiring2020) <br/> <br/>
 Contribute by making a pull request or reach out to us on twitter at [@hiring2020](https://twitter.com/hiring2020)